0x20/hackerspace-blueprint/order/do-ocracy.md

 ## In short
  * If you want something done: **Just do it!**
  * Have you done something? **Great!, now tell others about it.** Tell them what you did, and why you did it.
-The mailinglist is a great place to do so.
+The mailing-list is a great place to do so.
 Telling other people about your actions lets them know who to thank and will give you more support.
  * If somebody complains: Either **revert it**, or work out a solution with the person who is complaining.

 ## Vision behind it